 - Update and revise regularly: Training manuals should be regularly updated and revised to reflect any changes in policies, practices, or technology.

 - Encourage feedback: Request feedback from employees on the relative usefulness and effectiveness of the training manual.
 This feedback can help identify areas for improvement and make future manuals more effective.

 - Provide additional resources: Supplement the training manuals with additional resources such as handouts, reference guides, or videos.
 This allows participants to further explore the topic and reinforce their learning.

 How often should a training manual be updated?

 The frequency of updating a training manual depends on various factors, such as changes in processes, procedures, technology, regulations, best practices, or company policies.
 However, as a general guideline, it is suggested that training manuals be reviewed and updated at least once a year.
 Additionally, it is crucial to update the manual whenever there are significant changes that might impact the accuracy or effectiveness of the training content.
 This ensures that the information remains up to date and relevant for the trainees.

 Companies that invest in corporate training have 218% higher income per employee than organizations without formalized training.
 This is not surprising, as they get a return on such investment through better employee productivity and efficiency.

-If you are going to create effective training manuals that are more than just boring text, you need the right tools.
-Get the iSpring Suite Max free trial and start making engaging learning materials right away!
+If you are going to create training manuals that are more than just boring text with ease, you need the right tools.
+Get the iSpring Suite free trial and start making engaging learning materials right away!
 Also, download our free template and create a winning training manual today.